geoffmunn/terra.py/docs/guides/custom_key.rst

 Implementing a Custom Key
 =========================

-If none of the Key solutions provided by Terra Classic SDK or the community are able to meet your requirements, you might consider writing your own Key implementation.
+If none of the Key solutions provided by the Terra Classic SDK or the community are able to meet your requirements, you might consider writing your own Key implementation.

 Here are just a couple  that help guide